Sign up to our Newsletter

 Reviewed: 03/03/23

-As you complete your law school application, you’ll have several questions, including “how long should a law school personal statement be?”
-To find the answer to this question and related ones, read on!
+As you complete your law school application, you might wonder how long your personal statement should be.
+To find the answer to this question, read on!

 A well-crafted personal statement can set you apart from other applicants and demonstrate your potential to become a successful law student and lawyer.
 It should provide insight into your personal and professional goals, your passion for law, and what you hope to contribute to the legal field.

-While the exact length of your personal statement will depend on the schools you’re applying to, this guide will provide you with some direction on how long your personal statement for law school should be and how to keep it short but sweet!
+While the exact length of your personal statement depends on the schools you’re applying to, this guide will provide direction on how long your personal statement for law school should be.

 How Long Should a Personal Statement Be for Law School?